xackery/classless/README.md

 1 ROG/WAR/MNK|Slam|
 1 WAR|Throw Stone|AOE frontal arc cone based on ranged slot 5 ROG|Stealth|Permanent ivu/invis, must be out of combat
-15|Smuggle|Short group invis, must be out of combat 20|Vanish|Short duration Shroud of Stealth and Fading Memories effect.
+15 ROG|Smuggle|Short group invis, must be out of combat 20 ROG|Vanish|Short duration Shroud of Stealth and Fading Memories effect.
-60|Shroud of Stealth|Like Stealth, but improved
-254 MNK|Fucking Kick|Strong kick
 ??
 RNG|Barrage|
+60 ROG|Shroud of Stealth|Like Stealth, but improved
+254 MNK|Fucking Kick|Strong kick

 # Synergy
 Synergy causes spells to do bonuses based on how many of the same category are on your spell bar.
 In the auto equip area of inventory you can see the % of synergy if [Classless](#Classless).
 If [Classed](#Classed), you are always maximum synergy.